annanttomar/annanttomar/README.md

 - 🔭 I’m currently contributing in [PreMid](https://github.com/PreMiD/), and working on my own projects

-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning about Cyber Security

 - ❓ Ask me about anything related to web development